2020-21 Season Sponsor

 Established chamber musicians are leaders, responders, collaborators, and cooperators.
 The Spotlight Chamber Players program was developed to provide a high level of chamber music instruction and is offered at no cost to the students selected.
 This program is devoted exclusively to the study and performance of chamber music skills and techniques.
 An emphasis is placed on listening to colleagues, and the intricacies of learning how your individual part fits with others.
 The students accepted into the program are expected to prepare individual parts outside of rehearsals, commit to all scheduled performance opportunities, and attend all High Desert Chamber Music events, which is provided complimentary.

 The members receive weekly chamber group instruction with Isabelle LaForet Senger, as well as individual and group instruction with select visiting artists from the HDCM Concert Series, in conjunction with their appearance in Central Oregon.
-The groups perform prior to many events in the HDCM Concert Series, and there are several compensated performance opportunities featuring the students in the community, including our Annual Gala and at locations such as Whispering Winds and the Franklin Crossing First Friday Art Walk.
+In a typical season, the groups perform prior to many events in the HDCM Concert Series, and there are several compensated performance opportunities featuring the students in the community, including our Annual Gala and at locations such as Whispering Winds and the Franklin Crossing First Friday Art Walk.

 Isabelle LaForet Senger

 Founder & Executive Director